Skip to main content

 Numerous national flags on flagpoles in the forecourt area of NZ Parliament Buildings

-Assistance depends on the circumstance but may include:
+Assistance depends on the circumstance and may include:

 • Taking evidence or interviewing witnesses in New Zealand on behalf of the investigating Organisation